samikshachopade26/AI-Chatbot-by-Samiksha/README.md

 1. User sends a chat message
 2. n8n checks Airtable for inventory
 3. Google Gemini gives a short AI response

+Note: This workflow does not contain API keys.
+Please add your own credentials after importing into n8n.